The Fantastic Four (1967 TV series): Production

+Grantray-Lawrence Animation had originally wanted Fantastic Four for a segment on The Marvel Super Heroes, but Marvel Comics decided not to sell them the rights.
 The impetus for The Fantastic Four series began when Hanna-Barbera's agent, Sy Fischer, noticed his son reading a Fantastic Four comic book.
 Fischer asked him if he would be interested in seeing it turned into a Saturday morning cartoon.
 Upon confirming his son's interest, Fischer took the idea to Joseph Barbera who read the comic himself and agreed that it would translate well as a cartoon.
 The two soon contacted Stan Lee at Marvel Comics to discuss their interest.
 After acquiring the rights, Barbera and Fischer successfully pitched the series to ABC for the 1967 TV season.